ckathleen/dcrdocs/docs/mining/proof-of-stake/secure-cool-wallet.md

 After you have your voting wallets set up see the section below.

 ## Ticket Buying
-Now from your cool wallet you can purchase tickets using the following command once your wallet is unlocked:
+Now from your cool wallet you can purchase tickets using the command below assuming your wallet is unlocked.
+The command below will attempt to purchase `10` tickets with a max price of `150` DCR each and delegate voting rights to your VPS instances.
+Note that `DsHotWalletAddressFromVPS` should be replaced with your hot wallet voting address which you generated when you set up your VPS for voting.

 `dcrctl --wallet purchaseticket default 150 1 DsHotWalletAddressFromVPS 10`

-Replacing `DsHotWalletAddressFromVPS` with your hot wallet voting address which you generated when you set up your VPS for voting. and using the command above will attempt to purchase `10` tickets with a max price of `150` DCR each and delegate voting rights to your VPS instances.

 If you wish to automate ticket purchases using ticketbuyer you will need to add the following info in your `~/.dcrwallet/dcrwallet.conf` where `DsHotWalletAddressFromVPS` is once again the address you generated on your voting VPS.